GrzegorzKozub/toys/README.md

   - Brightness: 10 for 130 cd/m²
   - Contrast: 70

 *LG 27GP950-B* was calibrated for *Gamer 1* Profile and *Mode 2* Gamma targeting 130 cd/m².
 Measurement gave Brightness 10 and RGB 50 50 47.
-Software calibration is stored in the ICC profile `27gp950-b.130.icm`.
+Software calibration is stored in the ICC profile `27gp950-b.icm`.

 *LG 27UL850-W* was calibrated for *Custom* Profile and *Mode 2* Gamma targeting 130 cd/m².
 Measurement gave Brightness 50 and RGB 50 49 50.
-Software calibration is stored in the ICC profile `27ul850-w.130.icm`.
+Software calibration is stored in the ICC profile `27ul850-w.icm`.

 Links

 - [MSI MPG 321URX firmware](https://www.msi.com/Monitor/MPG-321URX-QD-OLED/support#firmware)
 - [Wide Gamut](https://www.wide-gamut.com/)

-### Calibration procedure
+### Calibration

-Preparation

 - Darken the room for the calibration irrelevant of the target lighting conditions
 - Update monitor firmware and GPU drivers